Les Grands Ballets Canadiens

-Les Grands Ballets Canadiens de Montréal (GBCM) is a ballet company based in Montreal, Quebec, Canada.
+Les Grands Ballets Canadiens (GBC) is a ballet company based in Montreal, Quebec, Canada.
 A creative and repertory company, it performs works that reflect the diverse trends of contemporary ballet.

 History

 Les Grands Ballets Canadiens de Montréal was founded in 1957 by Ludmilla Chiriaeff.
 Conductor and composer Michel Perrault served as the organization's first music director.

 Since its creation, Les Grands Ballets has performed a broad range of dance, ranging from classics to major contemporary work.
 Under the direction of Chiriaeff and Fernand Nault (1965–1973), Brian Macdonald (1974–1977) and Lawrence Rhodes (1990–1999), the institution fostered the development of such notable artists as James Kudelka, Édouard Lock and Ginette Laurin.

 In 1981 the company participated alongside the National Ballet of Canada, the Royal Winnipeg Ballet, le Groupe de la Place Royale, the Danny Grossman Dance Company, the Toronto Dance Theatre, Winnipeg Contemporary Dancers and the Anna Wyman Dance Theatre in the Canadian Dance Spectacular, a dance show at Ottawa's National Arts Centre which was filmed by the National Film Board of Canada for the 1982 documentary film Gala.

-In 2000, Gradimir Pankov became Artistic Director.
-A native of Macedonia, Pankov previously served as Artistic Director of Nederlands Dans Theater II (Netherlands), the National Ballet of Finland (Helsinki), the Cullberg Ballet (Sweden), and Ballet du Grand Théâtre de Genève (Switzerland).
+In 2000, Gradimir Pankov became artistic director.
+A native of Macedonia, Pankov previously served as artistic director of Nederlands Dans Theater II (Netherlands), the National Ballet of Finland (Helsinki), the Cullberg Ballet (Sweden), and Ballet du Grand Théâtre de Genève (Switzerland).

 In 2017, Ivan Cavallari became the artistic director of les Grands Ballets.
 Born in Italy, he trained at Teatro alla Scala Ballet School in Milan.
-Before becoming artistic director of les Grands Ballets, he was artistic director of the West Australian Ballet and then the Ballet de l'Opéra national du Rhin.
+Before becoming artistic director of Les Grands Ballets, he was artistic director of the West Australian Ballet and then the Ballet de l'Opéra national du Rhin.
 The ballet masters are Hervé Courtain, appointed in 2017, and Marina Villanueva Arias, appointed in 2020.